 This quickstart shows you how to use VM Runtime on Google Distributed Cloud to create a virtual machine (VM) on GKE on Bare Metal.
 VM Runtime on Google Distributed Cloud uses KubeVirt to orchestrate VMs on clusters, and lets you work with your VM-based apps and workloads in a uniform development environment.

 To complete this quickstart, you need access to GKE on Bare Metal version

 anthosBareMetalVersion: 1.12) or higher cluster.
 You can use any

 cluster type capable of running workloads.
 If needed,

-try Anthos clusters on bare metal on Compute Engine
+try GKE on Bare Metal on Compute Engine

 or see the